kubera/kubera.github.com/_posts/2017-01-15-deployment-automation.md

 5. a hock triggers a build on Jenkins
 6. Jenkins gets the latest state from develop branch and builds the artifacts including running very few unit tests
 7. artifacts get stored in Nexus
-8. in the night, the deployment gets triggert from Jenkins to Ansible
+8. in the night, the deployment gets triggered from Jenkins to Ansible
 9. Ansible gets the latest Websphere configuration for our application
 10. Ansible gets the latest snapshot artifacts
 11. the applications get installed on Websphere and started